Updated May, 2017

 Two-generation farming operations are dynamic.
 Over time the younger generation takes on more ownership and management of the farm business.
 As ownership and management are transferred from one generation to the next, the business arrangement needs to be updated to reflect these changes.
 Failure to adjust the arrangement will result in an inequitable distribution of income.

-Many parents do not have a child, or at least one that is interested in farming.
+Many farm families do not have a child, or at least one that is interested in farming.

 In most communities there are young people who are interested in farming.
 These people are often anxious to become involved in a viable business operation.
 Many of the same general principles discussed previously apply equally well to unrelated individuals.

 There are programs available that assist in matching retiring farmers with beginning farmers.
-If you are interested, ISU Extension has the Beginning Farmer Program.
+If you are interested or would like more details, contact the ISU Extension and Outreach Beginning Farmer Center by calling 1-877-232-1999 or visiting: www.extension.iastate.edu/bfc/.